GSCrawley/strike_crew/README.md

 ### groq llama  https://github.com/groq-ai/groq-llama

+### create more powerful custom scraping tool - blogs seem to be protected - scraper tool needs to be able to scrape from blogs

 # StrikeCrew Crew

 Welcome to the StrikeCrew Crew project, powered by [crewAI](https://crewai.com).
 This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.